 However, there are a number of independent agencies, some small and some with branches throughout the UK, and other specialist agencies.
 Such travel agents may deal with particular destinations or products, for instance cooking holidays, sports activity breaks or niche locations.
 Check the list of members on the Association of Independent Tour Operators (AITO) website to get an idea of typical employers.

 Online travel bookings playing a significant role in the industry and there are opportunities in all aspects of online travel management.
 Search for members of the Association of British Travel Agents (ABTA) on their website.

 Self-employment is also possible, particularly when providing specialist travel options.
 The internet has opened up opportunities due to demand from people wanting more tailored holidays at the best prices.

 TV travel shops are another area of opportunity with several of the major travel agencies having their own satellite and cable TV channels.
-Given the right qualities, it is possible to diversify to other parts of the industry, such as airlines and airports.

 Look for job vacancies at:

 You can also check websites of travel agencies, companies and tour operators.

 Specialist recruitment agencies, such as New Frontiers, also handle vacancies.